Take a Few Steps toward Living Longer and Stronger!

 Cardiovascular Health Ain’t Hard

 Just Do What You’re (Grand)Parents Did… And Supplement Too ACCORDING TO the American Heart Association, Cardiovascular diseases are the No. 1 cause of death in the United States.
 In 2006 about 80,000,000 people in the United States had one or more forms of cardiovascular disease.
 The U.S. population in 2006 was approximately 298,444,215.
-So, nearly 27% of [...]
+So, nearly 27% […]